 Citrus fruits are a good source of fiber, vitamins and polyphenols and have many health benefits.
 Naringenin is a major polyphenol isolated from citrus fruits that protected the intestinal barrier during DSS-colitis in mice.
-Naringenin reverted DSS-induced reduced expression of occludin, junctional adhesion molecule-A (JAM-A) and claudin-3, and epithelial hyperpermeability[56].
-Naringin, another flavonoid of citrus fruits, showed protective effects on epithelial barrier functions during DSS colitis due to activation of peroxisome proliferator-activated receptor γ (PPARγ) and subsequent inhibition of NF-ĸB leading to reduced proinflammatory cytokine levels[57].
-Interestingly, naringin significantly suppressed DSS-induced NLRP3 inflammasome activation by decreasing the expression of NLRP3, ASC, Caspase-1 and IL-1β.
-Naringin also inhibited DSS-induced MAPK activation and epithelial barrier dysfunction through regulation of ZO-1 expression suggesting that Naringin protects epithelial barrier integrity on multiple levels.
+Naringenin reverted DSS-induced reduced expression of occludin, junctional adhesion molecule-A (JAM-A) and claudin-3 and epithelial hyperpermeability[56].
+Naringin, another flavonoid of citrus fruits, showed protective effects on epithelial barrier functions during DSS colitis due to activation of peroxisome proliferator-activated receptor γ and subsequent inhibition of NF-ĸB leading to reduced proinflammatory cytokine levels[57].
+Interestingly, naringin significantly suppressed DSS-induced NLRP3 inflammasome activation by decreasing the expression of NLRP3, ASC, caspase-1 and IL-1β.
+Naringin also inhibited DSS-induced MAPK activation and epithelial barrier dysfunction through regulation of ZO-1 expression suggesting that naringin protects epithelial barrier integrity on multiple levels.

-Red raspberry (RB) is another fruit that has numerous health benefits and contains high amounts of fiber and polyphenols with anti-oxidative and anti-inflammatory properties.
-RB supplementation in a DSS-induced colitis model prevented DSS-induced mucosal damage, reduction of mucin-2, ZO-1 and claudin-3 expression, and decreased expression of the pore-forming TJ protein claudin-2.
+Red raspberry (RB) is another fruit that has numerous health benefits and contains high amounts of fiber and polyphenols with antioxidative and anti-inflammatory properties.
+RB supplementation in a DSS-induced colitis model prevented DSS-induced mucosal damage, reduction of mucin-2, ZO-1 and claudin-3 expression and decreased expression of the pore-forming TJ protein claudin-2.
 Of note, RB also reversed DSS-induced NF-ĸB activation and AMP-activated protein kinase (AMPK) inhibition[58].
-Thus, also RB protects the epithelial barrier against DSS-induced colitis via its anti-inflammatory effects on multiple levels.
+Thus, RB also protects the epithelial barrier against DSS-induced colitis via its anti-inflammatory effects on multiple levels.

-Apples and strawberries contain Phloretin.
-Phloretin is a flavonoid with anti-oxidative and anti-inflammatory properties.
+Apples and strawberries contain phloretin.
+Phloretin is a flavonoid with antioxidative and anti-inflammatory properties.
 Phloretin treatment improved mucosal injury caused by DSS-treatment in the colon in a dose-dependent manner.
 Phloretin inhibited loss of goblet cells, oxidative stress, inflammation and epithelial barrier dysfunction.
-Mechanistically, Phloretin protected against colitis through inhibition of the NF-ĸB pathway and the NLRP3 inflammasome.
-Of note, phloretin decreased the expression of toll-like receptor 4 and increased PPARγ expression, which are activating and inhibiting signaling proteins upstream of NF-ĸB, respectively[59].
+Mechanistically, phloretin protected against colitis through inhibition of the NF-ĸB pathway and the NLRP3 inflammasome.
+Of note, phloretin decreased the expression of toll-like receptor 4 and increased peroxisome proliferator-activated receptor γ expression, which are activating and inhibiting signaling proteins upstream of NF-ĸB, respectively[59].
 Thus, inhibition of NF-ĸB and the NLRP3 inflammasome seem to be common protective mechanisms shared by different flavonoids.

 Formononetin is a natural isoflavone and one of the major biologically active compounds in a variety of Chinese medicinal herbs such as Astragalus membranaceus.
-Intraperitoneal injection of formononetin attenuated in a dose-dependent manner DSS-induced leukocyte infiltration, increase of pro-inflammatory cytokine expression and reduction of claudin-1, occludin and ZO-1 levels in the colon of DSS-treated mice due to inhibition of the NLRP3 inflammasome[60].
+Intraperitoneal injection of formononetin attenuated in a dose-dependent manner DSS-induced leukocyte infiltration, increase of proinflammatory cytokine expression and reduction of claudin-1, occludin and ZO-1 levels in the colon of DSS-treated mice due to inhibition of the NLRP3 inflammasome[60].
 Phellinus igniarius is a medicinal mushroom that has been widely used in traditional Chinese medicine to treat stomach ache, inflammation and tumors.
-The aqueous extract of Phellinus igniaurius possesses antitumor, anti-diabetic and immunity-modulating effects[61,62].
-In a model of chronic DSS-induced colitis in mice, the aqueous extract of Phellinus igniarius significantly improved DSS-induced loss of crypts and goblets cells, epithelial barrier dysfunction, and reduced plasma LPS levels[63].
-The Phellinus igniarius extract significantly inhibited NFĸB activation through inhibition of IkBα phosphorylation and the ASC3-caspase-1 pathway.
+The aqueous extract of Phellinus igniaurius possesses antitumor, antidiabetic and immunity-modulating effects[61,62].
+In a model of chronic DSS-induced colitis in mice, the aqueous extract of Phellinus igniarius significantly improved DSS-induced loss of crypts and goblets cells, epithelial barrier dysfunction, and reduced plasma lipopolysaccharide levels[63].
+The Phellinus igniarius extract significantly inhibited NF-ĸB activation through inhibition of IkBα phosphorylation and the ASC3-caspase-1 pathway.